home-assistant/home-assistant.io/source/_integrations/knx.markdown

 <div class='note'>

 Unlike most KNX devices, Home Assistant defines for covers 0% is closed and 100% is fully open.
+The conversion is done internally by the KNX integration.

 </div>